NeuroML/Documentation/CONTRIBUTING.md

 ## Building docs locally

 The documentation currently uses [Jupyter-book](https://jupyterbook.org/).

+Please note that Jupyterbook does not yet support Sphinx v4, and Sphinx v3 does not run correctly with Python 3.10.
+Therefore, until Jupyterbook is updated to support Sphinx v4, please use Python `<= 3.9` for your virtual environment.

 To build the documentation locally, to test before opening Pull Requests for example, a virtual environment can be used:

 ```